 Salt & Pepper: to season the dressing.

-HOW TO MAKE STRAWBERRY SPINACH SALAD
+HOW TO MAKE SPINACH STRAWBERRY FETA SALAD

 Step 1: Soak the red onions.
 This step is optional but if you’re not a fan of sharp onion flavor (and onion breath after dinner), I highly recommend this trick as it mellows down the onion-y taste.
 Just slice your onion thin and place in a glass or bowl of cold water.
 Let it soak while you prepare the salad, then drain on a sieve and add.
 Even 5 minutes of soaking will make a big difference.